-Here’s what I do know without a shadow of a doubt, if there was a school that served mostly White, affluent kids and it was failing 80 percent of those students, those people would burn it down.
+Here’s what I know without a shadow of a doubt: If there was a school that served mostly White, affluent kids and it was failing 80 percent of those students, those people would burn it down.

 They would exercise their right to choice because they understand how powerful of a tool choice is.